splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-prereqs.rst

 .. _metricstreams_iampolicy:
 .. _aws-iam-policy-ms:

-Permissions for Metric Streams
+Permissions for Splunk-managed Metric Streams
 -----------------------------------------------------------

-Besides the :ref:`required permissions <aws-iam-policy-required>`, include these permissions to allow Splunk Observability Cloud to collect AWS metrics using CloudWatch Metric Streams:
+.. note:: If you're using AWS-managed Metric Streams these permissions are not required.
+For more information, see :ref:`aws-console-ms`.

+If you're using Splunk-managed Metric Streams to collect AWS CloudWatch metrics, you need the :ref:`permissions required for Splunk Observability Cloud <aws-iam-policy-required>` as well as these permissions:

 - ``"cloudwatch:DeleteMetricStream"``
 - ``"cloudwatch:GetMetricStream"``